isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 continue to incur charges.
 Compared to the cost of the VM, though, the cost of a persistent disk is typically negligible:  a 50 GB standard persistent disk only costs $2 per month, and 1 TB costs $40.

-If you know that you won't never need this specific VM again, or you don't want to continue paying for the persistent disk, or you would rather start a fresh VM with an updated OS next time, then you can go ahead and **delete** the VM rather than just stopping it.
+If you know that you won't ever need this specific VM again, or you don't want to continue paying for the persistent disk, or you would rather start a fresh VM with an updated OS next time, then you can go ahead and **delete** the VM rather than just stopping it.